 FHA loans have lower mortgage rates than conventional loans.

-All FHA Loans Require FHA Mortgage Insurance
+All FHA Loans Require Mortgage Insurance Premium

 With every advantage, there are also disadvantages.
 One of the major disadvantages of FHA loans is the rules with FHA MIP.
-FHA mortgage insurance is much more expensive and costly than conventional, USDA, and VA Loans.
+FHA mortgage insurance is much more expensive than conventional, USDA, and VA Loans.

 Before jumping into an FHA mortgage loan, you need to fully understand the rules and regulations on the mechanics of how the FHA MIP work.
 Borrowers should decide whether it is the right program for them.

-- Mortgage lenders then follow the FHA mortgage guidelines and underwrite these loans
+Mortgage lenders then follow the FHA mortgage guidelines and underwrite these loans.

 How FHA Gets Funding To Insure Defaulted FHA Loans

 Starting on June 3, 2013, there will be new FHA mortgage loan guidelines.
 The current FHA upfront mortgage insurance premiums are 1.75% of the mortgage loan amount.

 Upfront FHA Mortgage Insurance Premiums

-The upfront FHA MIP is a one time cost.
+The upfront FHA MIP is a one-time cost.
 It is paid into the FHA’s Mutual Mortgage Insurance Fund at closing.
 Borrowers will be paying interest on the upfront MIP added to the mortgage loan for the duration of the mortgage.

-Annual FHA mortgage insurance premiums
+Annual FHA mortgage insurance Premiums

-15 year fixed rate mortgage loan terms with a loan to value over 90% :
+15-year fixed rate mortgage loan terms with a loan to value over 90% :

 - 0.85 percent annual MIP

-15 year fixed rate mortgage loan terms with a loan to value under 90% :
+15-year fixed rate mortgage loan terms with a loan to value under 90% :

 - 0.45 percent annual MIP

-30 year fixed rate mortgage loan terms with a loan to value over 95% :
+30-year fixed rate mortgage loan terms with a loan to value over 95% :

 - 0,85 percent annual MIP

-30 year fixed rate mortgage loan terms with a loan to value under 95% :
+30-year fixed rate mortgage loan terms with a loan to value under 95% :

 - 0.80 percent annual MIP